 - Applications must be submitted by a 501(c)(3) nonprofit.
 Community groups can use a 501(c)(3) organization as a fiscal sponsor. - Board of directors and staff must be reflective of the racial/ethnic diversity of the community members engaged.
-If the applicant 501(c)(3) is serving as a fiscal sponsor, community group leadership must be reflective of the racial/ethnic diversity of the population served. - Nonprofits may serve as a fiscal agent for multiple projects. - Applications can be submitted for projects that support more than one group or nonprofit. - Organizations and groups with applications denied during the open process should contact Foundations staff before submitting another application to make sure the initial denial wasn't based on something you can't change. - As a rule, if a nonprofit organization or community group is currently the recipient of multi-year core or project support from the Foundation, we will not review an application through this opportunity (excluding those serving as a fiscal agent). - As another rule, if you are awarded a grant during the 2023 Community Organizing or Resident Engagement process the Foundation will not review an additional application through this opportunity. - As a caveat to the rules: due to the emergent, shifting, and responsive nature of this kind of work the Foundation is open to reviewing applications from organizations and groups who can provide evidence that extra resources have a good chance of achieving impactful change shortly.
+If the applicant 501(c)(3) is serving as a fiscal sponsor, community group leadership must be reflective of the racial/ethnic diversity of the population served. - Nonprofits may serve as a fiscal agent for multiple projects. - Applications can be submitted for projects that support more than one group or nonprofit. - Organizations and groups with applications denied during the open process should contact Foundation staff before submitting another application to make sure the initial denial wasn't based on something you can't change. - As a rule, if a nonprofit organization or community group is currently the recipient of multi-year core or project support from the Foundation, we will not review an application through this opportunity (excluding those serving as a fiscal agent). - As another rule, if you are awarded a grant during the 2024 Community Organizing or Resident Engagement process the Foundation will not review another application through this opportunity. - The Foundation does not consider the typical activities of professional networking groups and associations to be community organizing (e.g. professional networking, business-related skill building). - As a caveat to the rules: due to the emergent, shifting, and responsive nature of this kind of work the Foundation is open to reviewing applications from organizations and groups who can provide evidence that extra resources have a good chance of achieving impactful change shortly.

-In addition, if your group or organization has an open grant through the following recently passed funding opportunities, contact your grant's Community Impact Officer before applying to this RFP:
+In addition, if your group or organization has an open grant through the following previous funding opportunities, contact your grant's Community Impact Officer before applying to this RFP:

-- o 2022 Community Organizing
+- 2023 Community Organizing

-- o 2022 Resident Engagement
+- o 2023 Resident Engagement

-- o 2022 Access Grants

-- o 2022 Housing Policy and Advocacy
+- 2023 Housing Policy and Advocacy